frootrik/DAT250/dat250-expass2.md

 ### Technical Problems

 I did not encounter many technical problems.
-I started my masters degree in the previous semester, in which I did DAT251, where I had the responsibility of doing this exact task for my groups project.
-Therefore, I had the necessary installations, and writing controllers etc was quite similar.
-Last time I did this however, I used some other tool to test http requests, but this time I used curl, which is a bit more work but I wanted to learn this too.
+I started my masters the previous semester, in which I had DAT251 with a talented group, in which many had completed DAT250 the semester before that.
+We used many of the same technologies then, and I ended up writing much of the same things then, as I did now.
+Last time I used swagger to test the endpoints, but I thought it looked interesting to learn to do these things with curl instead.
+And it was!

 ### Pending issues

-I had taken a few to many shifts in my job, so I opted out of doing the optional tasks.
-I would al
+I opted out of the optional tasks.